Here’s everything about the difference between ASCII, Unicode, UTF-7, UTF-8, UTF-32, and ANSI:

 Web pages with no character set designated automatically default to ASCII.

 Like Morse code, ASCII depends on different combinations of negative or positive indicators which, together, equal a given character.

 Morse code uses dots and dashes and ASCII uses 1’s and 0’s, but the premise is the same.

-There exsists also an extension to the basic ASCII table that adds another 128 characters to the original 128 characters.
-It’s called extented ASCII or EASCII.
+There exists also an extension to the basic ASCII table that adds another 128 characters to the original 128 characters.

-Therefore, the basic and extended ASCII tables combined total in 256 characters.
+Therefore, the basic and extended ASCII tables combined a total of 256 characters.

 As of March 2020, Unicode covers a whopping 143,859 characters, including the original ASCII set and thousands of more characters belonging to both English and other languages’ characters and glyphs.